httptoolkit/httptoolkit-website/readme.md

 ### Placement of the images:

-In order to get the benefits of the image optimization, these images should stored inside the public folder like `public/images/posts/..` or `public/images/docs/..` (except for the statically imported images and remote images).
+In order to get the benefits of the image optimization, these images should be stored inside the public folder like `public/images/posts/..` or `public/images/docs/..` (except for the statically imported images and remote images).
 Then these images can be referenced in the src attribute of the `<Image />` element.

 ### Styles